Welcome to this interactive tutorial on the R programming language. This tutorial runs in the learnr

 R has several systems for making graphs

-functions# Change the barplot by creating a table of gender
+# Change the barplot by creating a table of gender

 participants_barplot <- table(participants_data$academic_parents)